UstadMobile/UstadMobile/test-end-to-end/test-descriptions/003_007_all_user_able_to_open_text_block_test_description.md

 57. Click on the text block
 58. verify texts inside the test block is visible to admin user
 59. Clear app storage
-60. Login as student
+60. Login to the app using the student username and password.
 61. Click on "Courses"
 62. Click on course name.
 63. Click on the text block
 64. verify texts inside the test block is visible to student user
 65. Clear app storage
-66. Login as teacher
+66. Login to the app using the teacher username and password.
 67. Click on "Courses"
 68. Click on course name.
 69. Click on the text block